Kyler772/active-directory-home-lab/README.md

 # Documentation

-Detailed project documentation, ticket write-ups, and supporting materials are available in the `/docs` directory.
+Detailed project documentation, ticket write-ups, and supporting materials are available in the Active Directory pdf.

 ---